cultivarium/GenomeSPOT/README.md

 - The user is **strongly encouraged** (required if I could!) to understand inaccuracies of the model by reading the publication
 - The warning is most likely to occur when the organism is very different than organisms in the training dataset and/or was predicted to have few or no extracellular proteins, which are used in predicting salinity and pH.
 Please also note that extremophiles have atypical amino acid distributions that make predictions slightly less accurate.
 For example, oxygen tolerance predictions are slightly less accurate at higher temperature.
 - A flag enables saving the intermediate output, the features calculated on a genome, which can be use to understand errors or to train other models.
+- When run on all 85205 genomes in the Genome Taxonomy Database, only 0.3% of genomes were missing predictions and most of these cases were genomes with low numbers of proteins (<700).

 Our models were built using phylogenetic balancing and partitioning to improve accuracy: